lucabrugnolini/Judd_1998_NMiE/Readme.md

-# Judd_1998
+# Judd(1998) Numerical Methods in Economics
-Numerical Methods in Economics - I report here some of the exercise in the book solved in Python
+In this reposithory, I report some of the exercises presented in the book solved with Python.